 Bergen County New Jersey Haunted Houses & Halloween Displays

 - We learned about the Stewart family’s Halloween Maze at 124 Sheridan Terrace in Ridgewood from their Facebook page.
+It opens October 7 and will be open weekdays 4 PM – 9 PM and weekends 12 PM – 9 PM.
 This is a family friendly Halloween maze with scares first inspired by a 4 year old.
 Now 21 years later this haunted maze is designed by him every year.
 Admission is free and you can learn more on our site or their Facebook page.